Samsomyajit/Samsomyajit.github.io/blogs/pibert_fourier_wavelet_transformer_dialogue.md

 ![PIBERT architecture and multiscale CFD surrogate modeling overview](/assets/img/PIBERT-2.png)

-## A lecture on why multiscale CFD needs more than a conventional transformer
+## A lecture on why multiscale CFD needs more than a conventional transformer_
+_This lecture is a series of conversation that was transcripted during an interview._

-**John:** Welcome to *Advanced Topics in Scientific Machine Learning*.
+**Sam:** Welcome to *Advanced Topics in Scientific Machine Learning*.
 Today's lecture is on the paper **“A Physics-Informed Fourier-Wavelet Transformer for Multiscale Computational Fluid Dynamics Surrogate Modeling”** by Somyajit Chakraborty, Ming Pan, and Xizhong Chen at Shanghai Jiao Tong University.

 We have seen a growing trend of adapting transformers to scientific problems.
 Models such as BCAT and GeoTransolver illustrate how attention can help represent complex physical systems.
 This work pushes the idea further.
 It does not simply place a transformer on top of CFD data.
 Instead, it integrates physics into the model's input representation, attention mechanism, pretraining tasks, and fine-tuning objective.